Screening your employees for COVID-19 is a legal minefield. And Employee COVID-19 Screening rule.

 Sure, it’s the right thing to do, but get it wrong and the result can be catastrophic for your practice.

 Multiple state and federal agencies are policing how you screen for this virus.
 Knowing how to comply is essential to keeping your practice doors open.
 All it takes is one employee to complain that your screening process infringes on their privacy or employment rights, and you could be faced with very real legal consequences.
 With Employee COVID-19 Screening rule.

 There is help available.
-On Thursday, October 1st at 1 pm ET, labor & employment attorney Michelle Anderson, JD, is presenting a 60-minute online training to help you cut through COVID-19 screening confusion.
+During her 60-minute online training, labor & employment attorney Michelle Anderson, JD, will help you cut through COVID-19 screening confusion.

 Michelle will walk you through specifically how to screen your employees without leaving your practice exposed to privacy, discrimination, compensation and employment legal risks.

 Here are just a few of the COVID-19 employee screening compliance questions you’ll get answered during this online training:

 - What should you do when an employee refuses to undergo a screening?

 - Which of your staff qualify to conduct employee temperature readings?